susa-s/susa-s.github.io/essays/software-engineering-first-essay.md

 These skill sets and experiences heavily overlap with my interests in what I believe to be software engineering.
 At the very core of everything, I am simply interested in learning more.
 I want to learn more about many different programming languages.
 I want to learn more about how to effectivly work and communicate with a team in regards to software development, learn version control.
 I want to learn how to write better technical essays.
 I want to learn how to build large scale software systems, and how to be efficient in making those systems.

 I want to learn more about what software engineering means.

+## I'm making changes to this essay using GitHub desktop.